 - ¼ teaspoon chili powder (or to taste)

-- 1 1/2 cups cooked chickpeas (15 oz can rinsed well and drained)
+- 1 1/2 cups cooked chickpeas (15 oz can with cooking liquid)

-- 2 tablespoon raisins or dried cranberries (optional)
+- 2 tablespoon raisins or dried cranberries (optional–I like the orange flavored ones)

 - 2 tablespoons broken bits of cashew (optional)